Julie Sweet: Accenture

-Board service
+Board membership

 In addition to Accenture's board of directors, Sweet has been a member of The Business Council, the Business Roundtable, and Catalyst.
-She has also served on the trustee boards for the Center for Strategic and International Studies, the World Economic Forum, and Bridges from School to Work, which was established by the founders of Marriott International.
+She has also been on the trustee boards for the Center for Strategic and International Studies, the World Economic Forum, and Bridges from School to Work, which was established by the founders of Marriott International.

 Personal life

 Sweet is married to Chad Creighton Sweet, and has two daughters.
 They live in Bethesda, Maryland.

 Recognition

 The New York Times called Sweet "one of the most powerful women in corporate America" in 2019.
 Fortune magazine included Julie Sweet in their "Most Powerful Women" list since 2016, and she was named No. 1 on the list for 2020.
 Fortune noted she "steered Accenture's more than half a million employees in 51 countries through the pandemic."
 Sweet has subsequently been ranked by Fortune as No. 3 on the list for 2021, and No. 2 on the list for 2022.

-Sweet was included in the list of "World's 100 most powerful women" by Forbes (in 11th position) in 2023.
+Sweet was included in the list of "World's 100 most powerful women" by Forbes (in sixth position) in 2025.
+She was previously ranked seventh in 2024, 11th in 2023, ninth in 2022, and tenth in 2021.

 In 2024, the Anti-Defamation League gave Sweet its 2024 Courage Against Hate Award.